coderatio/smartsms/README.md

 1. Sending group of numbers with names
 2. Sending from a csv, excel, txt or pdf file
 3. Scheduling messages
+## License
+This library is licensed under the MIT license.
+Please read the license file for more details.